usnistgov/pyPRISM/docs/install.rst

 Step 2: Install
 ---------------
-After the depdendencies are satisfied and/or the conda environment is created and activated, pyPRISM can be installed to the system by running:
+After the depdendencies are satisfied and/or the conda environment is created **and activated**, pyPRISM can be installed to the system by running:

 .. code-block:: bash